lucprincen/lucidian-tides/Sessions/4 - Session 4.md

 ![[primewater-hall.png]]

 Knock on the door, half elf opens the door.
 Mal asks if he is Mr Primewater.
-Man is Ezequiel, asks if we have an appointment.
+Man is Ezekiel, asks if we have an appointment.
 Mal says we don't and that we would like to discuss business, having goods for trade.
 Invites us inside and Ezequiel goes to ask if Mr Primewater has interest.

 ![[primewater-hall-inside.png]]